Chevrolet Malibu Insurance Rates

 Rates are averaged for all Chevrolet Malibu models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below you'll find a summary of the material that was touched on above.
+The following list is a condensed summary of the data touched on above.

-- Consumers who want more liability protection will pay an extra $520 per year to increase from a 30/60 limit to a 250/500 level
+- Drivers who want an increased level of liability coverage will pay around $520 every year to raise limits from 30/60 bodily injury limits to higher 250/500 limits

-- Increasing comprehensive and collision deductibles could save as much as $250 each year
+- Increasing policy deductibles could save up to $250 each year

 As you can see from the above information, the price of a 2018 Chevy Malibu for insurance will be different than the 2016 Chevy Malibu insurance costs.
 The 2014 Chevy Malibu price ranges will also be different, and it’s important to know the different before buying Chevy Malibu car insurance.